-Located in the beautiful grounds of the Schonbrunn Palace, the Wagenburg museum houses more than 170 different vehicles, amongst which there are carriages, sedans, sleighs and even a car that have belonged to different historic figures over the years.
+Located on the beautiful grounds of the Schonbrunn Palace, the Wagenburg museum houses more than 170 different vehicles, amongst which there are carriages, sedans, sleighs, and even a car that have belonged to different historic figures over the years.

-Through these carriages, the music tells the story of Austria's fascinating past, allowing you to learn all about the lives of the people whose travelled in these vehicles, including Maria Theresia, Franz Joseph I and Empress Sisi.
+Through these carriages, the music tells the story of Austria's fascinating past, allowing you to learn all about the lives of the people who traveled in these vehicles, including Maria Theresia, Franz Joseph I, and Empress Sisi.

 The museum's permanent exhibitions also include one dedicated to the 'Queens of Hearts' of the 20th Century, which draws parallels between the beloved Empress Sisi and Princess Diana.

 Amongst the Imperial Carriage Museum's most important pieces on display are the Viennese court's funeral carriage, as used by Empress Sisi, the tiny children's car used by Napoleon's son, and the only surviving court automobile from 1914.